MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/software-defined-storage/Health-Service-in-Windows-Server-2016.md

 #### Pooling

-If allowed, the replacement disk is automatically substituted into its predecessor‚Äôs pool to enter use.
+If allowed, the replacement disk is automatically substituted into its predecessorís pool to enter use.
 At this point, the system is returned to its initial state of perfect health, and then the Fault disappears.

 ## Quarantine
 The Health Service provides an enforcement mechanism to restrict the components and devices used by a Spaces Direct cluster to those on an Allow List provided by the administrator or solution vendor.
 This can be used to prevent mistaken use of unsupported hardware by you or others, which may help with warranty or support contract compliance.
 As of Technical Preview 5, this functionality is limited to physical disk devices, including SSDs, HDDs, and NVMe devices.
 The Allow List can restrict on model, manufacturer (optional), and firmware version (optional).